What do we know about Nefertiti?

 In c.
 1348-1346 BC, Amenhotep decided to execute a religious reform.
 Before, the Egyptians worshiped different gods, much like Ancient Greeks with their Olympic gods.
 For example, Amon was the god of the Sun; Osiris was a god of the underworld, and Isis, was a goddess who could heal, mourn and set an example of motherhood.
 This polytheistic religion was a centuries-long tradition, but the new rulers decided to switch to monotheism.
 Amenhotep and Nefertiti chose one god – Aten, an embodiment of the Sun, as the one and only god.
 Usually, Aten was depicted as a solar disk with rays ending with hands.

 This drastic shift came as a shock to the people, but there was more.
-The king&queen banned any depiction of the old gods and religious ceremonies of worshiping them.
+The king and queen banned any depiction of the old gods and religious ceremonies of worshiping them.
 They ordered to destroy all the temples and shrines and built new ones instead.
 Finally, they found a new city of Akhetaton (now Tell el-Amarna), which became a religious center of Aton’s cult, and moved the capital there from Thebes.

 In Ancient Egypt, religion and royal power were closely linked, so the reigning couple held central positions in religious practice.

-Nefertiti held an unparalleled power, indicated in her titles: The Great Wife of the King and The Lady of the Two Lands.
+Queen Nefertiti held an unparalleled power, indicated in her titles: The Great Wife of the King and The Lady of the Two Lands.
 Moreover, Nefertiti was proclaimed the high priestess and “worked” as a medium between people and god Aten.
 Before, the priests held almost as much power as the pharaoh, but the reform fully restored the authority of the rulers.
 In other words, Nefertiti substituted all priests and thus fired them from their jobs.
 Soon, the royals proclaimed themselves gods and demanded to worship them accordingly.
 Amenhotep changed his name to Akhenaten, while Nefertiti took the name of Nefernefruaten, which means “beautiful in beauty is Aten.”

 The country spent countless funds to implement the reform, tore down temples, and built new ones exclusively for Aten.
 They started headhunting of old-believers, trying to erase old religious practices.
 The elite resisted these changes, and people hated Pharo and his wife.
 In 1336 BC or 1334 BC, Amenhotep died, and the previous order was soon restituted.
 From then on, we have nearly zero evidence of Nefertiti’s life.
 Many archeologists suggested that Nefertiti died earlier and thus disappeared from history.
 But in 2012, the researchers found a limestone inscription mentioning Nefertiti’s name.
 This finding shows that Nefertiti was still alive near the end of Pharo’s rule.

 Other theories suggest that Nefertiti did reign solo under different names.
 For instance, a leading Egyptologist, Dr. Zahi Hawass, believes that Nefertiti ruled Egypt for three years after Amenhotep’s death under the name of Smenkhkare.
 There was already a precedent when a female disguised under a man’s personality to get power.
-But there needs to be more evidence to support this theory.
-All in all, Nefertiti disappeared from history for good 2200 years.
+However, there needs to be more evidence to support this theory.
+All in all, Nefertiti disappeared from history for a good 2200 years.